giannaastorgaavina/genre-classification/README.md

 # Music Genre Classifier

 # Overview:
-This program analyzes the numerical attributes of 23,000 Spotify songs to across **six musical genres**: EDM, rock, latin, pop, r&b, and rap.
+This program analyzes the numerical attributes of 23,000 Spotify songs across **six musical genres**: EDM, rock, latin, pop, r&b, and rap.
 The data is observed over a time period of seven decades, 1950 through 2020.
-The following **eight** attributes are plotted: valence, acoutsicness, instrumentalness, tempo, danceability, speechiness, loudnesss, and energy.
+The following **eight** attributes are plotted: valence, acousticness, instrumentalness, tempo, danceability, speechiness, loudness, and energy.

 It leverages numpy and pandas for data wrangling, Matplotlib for visualization output, and Scikit-Learn to build a KNN prediction model based on feature proximity.